FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 ## 吳多國 *(Wu Duo Guo)*

 [^2113]Wu Duo Guo (Chinese: 吳多國) is a fictional country.
 28 years ago (presumably relative to 2023) a Superstitious Worship Basin idk what it's called was stolen by someone, which caused a war with Hao Duo Guo named by historians as "荔枝事變".
 It lasted for roughly ten years, until they realised the fight was all for nothing.
 It also has this <a href="/archival/languages/tvb-fictional-languages.md#wu-duo-guo-language">language</a> consisting only of swear words.
+Also, the country is prone to earthquakes.

 ## 豪多國 *(Hao Duo Guo)*